Studies

 A Phase 1 Study of ASP1002 in Participants with Metastatic or Locally Advanced Solid Tumors

-In Part 2, other different small groups of people will receive ASP1002 with the most suitable doses determined from Part 1.
-This will help find a more accurate dose of ASP1002 to use in future studies.
+In Part 2, other different small groups of people will receive doses of ASP1002 that worked the best in Part 1.

-During both parts of the study, ASP1002 will be given through a vein.
+In both parts of the study, ASP1002 (the study treatment) will be given to people slowly through a tube into a vein.
 This is called an infusion.
-Each treatment cycle is 21 days long and the infusion is given weekly.
-People in this study will continue treatment for up to 2 years (32 cycles) until: they have medical problems or side effects that prevent them from continuing treatment; their cancer gets worse; they start other cancer treatment; they ask to stop treatment; they do not come back for treatment.
+This will happen every week, every other week, or every 3 weeks, in treatment cycles.
+Treatment cycles may be 21 days or 28 days long.
+People in this study will continue treatment for up to 2 years until: they have medical problems that prevent them from continuing treatment; their cancer gets worse; they start other cancer treatment; they ask to stop treatment; they do not come back for treatment.

 A Phase III, Randomised, Open-label, Multicentre, Global Study of Datopotamab Deruxtecan (Dato-DXd) in Combination With Durvalumab and Carboplatin Versus Pembrolizumab in Combination With Platinum-based Chemotherapy for the First-line Treatment of Pati…